Women's Champions League round 2: Arsenal-Ajax, Real Sociedad-Bayern, Rangers-Benfica

 Article body

-UEFA Women's Champions League round 2 starts on 20 September with ties including Arsenal vs Ajax, Real Sociedad vs Bayern, Paris Saint-Germain vs Häcken and Rangers vs Benfica to decide the last 12 group slots.
+UEFA Women's Champions League round 2 starts today with ties including Arsenal vs Ajax, Real Sociedad vs Bayern, Paris Saint-Germain vs Häcken and Rangers vs Benfica to decide the last 12 group slots.

 Who is in the group stage?